Adults

 Theology Tuesday

-12450 Drayton Trail | Apple Valley (corner of McAndrews Road & Pilot Knob Road)
+Applewood Pointe (corner of McAndrews Road & Pilot Knob Road)

 Our group meets the first Tuesday of the month to tackle tough questions about faith, the Bible, and life.
 This study explores questions with a discussion-oriented approach.
 You can bring your own meal and beverage (alcoholic and non-alcoholic are both fine!), or just come with your questions and eagerness for lively conversation!
 Our discussion is facilitated by a pastor or lay leader.
 No need to sign up in advance!